vhuck91/exercises/04-PB-operators-arithmetic-pt2/README.md

 Q4.
 Calculate the perimeter of a square.
 Assume each side is 4.75cm.

 Q5.
-Calculate the perimeter of a triangle.
+Casrimeter of a triangle.
 Assume the length of the sides are 5cm, 6cm, 7cm.

 Q6.
 Calculate the area of a square.
 Each side is 5cm.